yousrafattal/engineering-portfolio/README.md

 Electrical Engineering student at LUT University.

-This repository documents electronics, embedded systems, and engineering projects completed during my studies.
+This repository documents electronics, embedded systems, and engineering projects completed during my free time, some coursework or research, and internship.

 ## Areas of Interest